einar-hjortdal/sessions/src/redis_store.md

 # Redis store

 Redis store stores session data in a Redis instance.
+To match requests to their session data, there are two options:
-A cookie is given to the client, this cookie contains the session id used to match the client to its session data.
+1. A cookie is given to the client, this cookie contains a session id.
+  This option is best suited to server-rendered web applications.
+2. A JWT is given to the client as a custom header, the `sid` claim contains the session id.
+  This option is best suited for client-rendered web applications.

 ## Usage